ygfalcon/Solsniper-zero/README.md

   known profitable manifold.
 - **FractalAgent** — matches ROI fractal patterns using wavelet fingerprints.
 - **PortfolioAgent** — maintains per-token allocation using `max_allocation` and buys small amounts when idle with `buy_risk`.
+- **PortfolioOptimizer** — adjusts positions using mean-variance analysis and risk metrics.
+- **CrossDEXRebalancer** — splits trades across venues based on order-book liquidity and slippage.

 Agents can be enabled or disabled in the configuration and their impact controlled via the `agent_weights` table.
 When dynamic weighting is enabled,